drlight17/ribbons-electron/README.md

 - Linux `~/.config/Ribbons screensaver`

 ## Usage
 This app is created to be used as screensaver with idle system detect to run fullscreen animation.
-For current alpha version it is't supposed to be:
+For current alpha version it isn't supposed to be:
 - "native" windows scr app as there are no native winapi preview and settings implementation;
 - "native" linux xscreensaver app as there are no plans to develop something for xscreensaver api;